A rectangular box from the 19th century

 Description

-Yellow turtle snuffbox from 1800, a rectangular box from the 19th century in good condition, despite a slight detachment of the plate and two small woodworm holes.
+Yellow turtle snuffbox from 1800, a rectangular box from the 19th century in good condition, despite a slight detachment of the plate and two small holes caused by woodworm.

-Many styles distinguish antique furniture, but a few key ones can be highlighted.
+Many styles distinguish antique furniture, but we can highlight a few of the most important.
 Eclectic furniture is rooted in the 19th century, during the reign of the Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a name derived from the Portuguese 'barocco'—meaning irregularly developed pearl.
-These were highly representative pieces designed to exude glamour and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese word *barocco*—meaning an irregularly shaped pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and relief decorations.
-It can certainly be said that these were quite distinctive products, but they also opened up many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
-During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and relief decorations.
+It can certainly be said that these were quite distinctive products, but they also opened up many new possibilities, such as the construction of credenzas or broadly defined chest furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
+Lion paws, eagle heads—these are common features in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details